 California Statement of Information

-When you form a business entity in California, you are required to file a Statement of Information within 90 days of submitting your formation filing.
-After your Initial Statement of Information filing, you are required to file subsequent updates either annually or bi-annually, depending on your entity type.
+Once you form a business entity in California, you are required to file an initial Statement of Information within 90 days of submitting your formation paperwork.
+After, you’ll be required to file subsequent statements annually or biennially, depending on the type of entity you own.
+Failure to file will result in hefty fines, penalties, and the loss of your authority to conduct business within the state.

 California LLC Statement of Information